Northern Sámi: Grammar

-Northern Sámi is an agglutinative, highly inflected language that shares many grammatical features with the other Uralic languages.
-Sámi has also developed considerably into the direction of fusional and inflected morphology, much like Estonian to which it is distantly related.
+Northern Sámi is a highly inflected language that shares many grammatical features with the other Uralic languages.
+Sámi has also developed considerably into the direction from originally an agglutinative morphology, to that of fusional and inflected one, much like Estonian to which it is distantly related.
 Therefore, morphemes are marked not only by suffixes but also by morphophonological modifications to the root.
 Of the various morphophonological alterations, the most important and complex is the system of consonant gradation.

 Consonant gradation

 Consonant gradation is a pattern of alternations between pairs of consonants that appears in the inflection of words.
 The system of consonant gradation in Northern Sámi is complex, especially compared to that found in the Finnic languages.
 A word stem can appear in two grades: the strong grade and the weak grade.
 A given word can alternate either between quantity 3 in the strong grade and quantity 2 in the weak grade, or between quantity 2 in the strong grade and quantity 1 in the weak grade.
 Historically, the weak grade appeared when the syllable following the consonant was closed (ended in a consonant), but the loss of certain vowels or consonants have obscured this in Northern Sámi and it is now a more-or-less opaque process.

 In verbs, some nouns, and in some processes of word derivation, a Q2 strong grade can become "extra strong" Q3, alternating in all three quantities.
 This is caused by the historical loss of a consonant (often /j/ or /s/) between the second and third syllable, which triggered compensatory lengthening on the gradating consonant.